yonyu/flask_start/Readme.md

 Even Better TOML - for pyproject.toml files
-Better Jinja - Jinja2 template syntax highlighting
+Better Jinja - Jinja2 template syntax highlighting Ruff - the best and only linter you'll need
+Live Preview - lets you render web pages within VS Code with auto-refresh Python Indent - Correct Python indentation

+Markdown All in One - because you'll generally see plenty of Markdown in project

 Traycer - an AI assistant.
 Alternatives: Black Box, Windsurf Plugin (formerly Codeium)